inariksit/inariksit.github.io/_posts/2019-02-17-beyond-API.markdown

 You show the application-specific sentence, say, *where is the money* to your informant, and they tell you that it's wrong: *money* should be in accusative.

-Unfortunately, your trigger-happy second-in-command shoots the informant in frustration, and you don't have access to any other X speakers in reasonable distance.
+Unfortunately, your trigger-happy second-in-command shoots the informant in frustration, and you don't have access to any other L speakers in reasonable distance.
 What do you do?

 ### Ideal: fix the RG

 The ideal solution is, of course, to fix all the relevant functions in QuestionX.gf, and if so needed, update the categories of `IP` and `NP`.

-But you don't speak X, and your informant didn't leave enough evidence: does the accusative happen with all interrogative pronouns?
+But you don't speak L, and your informant didn't leave enough evidence: does the accusative happen with all interrogative pronouns?
 Do the properties of the NP or the rest of the clause make a difference?
 After all, you have only witnessed that with the IP *where*, a single NP which is uncountable and definite takes an accusative case, when the sentence is active, positive and in the present tense.

 Given these circumstances, it's perfectly understandable that you don't feel comfortable touching QuestionX.
 Just remember to [open an issue](https://github.com/GrammaticalFramework/gf-rgl/issues) where you describe the problem, so that someone can fix it later.

 ### Questionable: touch the raw parameters

-So you've created an issue, nobody has volunteered to fix it, and you need to urgently interrogate more X speakers.
+So you've created an issue, nobody has volunteered to fix it, and you need to urgently interrogate more L speakers.

-You've peaked into the resource grammar of X, and you know that `NP` has an `s` field which is a table of `Case => Str`.
+You've peaked into the resource grammar of L, and you know that `NP` has an `s` field which is a table of `Case => Str`.
 So you go for this quick and dirty solution:

 ```haskell